 Summertime features ripening wild fruits along parts of the trails: strawberries, blackberries, grapes, plums, pears, and apples.
 Milkweed and Golden Rod attract monarch butterflies.
 Young songbirds are fledging at this time.
 300-year old maple trees and thousand-year old cedars are green and teaming with wildlife.
 Sunscreen and lotion are a must, as is plenty of drinking water.

 Autumn is the time to see Ontario’s beautiful changing trees: Maples, Oaks, Birch, Butternut, and other trees all turning bright red, orange, yellow and brown.
 Brilliant purple asters shine in every sunny spot.
 The songbirds congregate for the southbound migration.
 Turkey vultures, as always, sore on the warm thermal winds off the Escarpment.
+It’s also hunting season, so wear bright clothing and pay extra attention to your surroundings.

 Winter trails can be ice – hiking poles, and cleats or icers are very helpful.
 The forests become a wonderland, with tree branches sagging under the weight of freshly fallen snow.
 Snow also blankets the fields.
 Ice storms change the forest into a crystalline palace, all sparkly and shiny – don’t forget to wear sunglasses!